jdillard/personal-site/_posts/2016-09-25-trail-report-devils-dome-loop.md

 In the morning we decided it would be best to start heading back.
 It was a tough decision, but probably a wise one given the circumstances.
 We decided we would do the side trail up to Crater Mountain, then to camp at the same spot we did the previous night before heading back down the next day.

 When we got to camp we quickly set up our tents to claim our little corner then ate lunch and started on our day hike.
-It felt nice to not have heavy packs on for once and it allowed us to make good time as we weren't sure how long it would take to get to the summit and back.

 We arrived at Crater Lake, which was an obvious milestone, before taking the short summit trail to the right.
 The other trail to the left is known to be more treacherous as it has a [higher summit](http://www.summitpost.org/crater-mountain/150949) and our conditions were less than ideal to begin with.

 <img src="/assets/images/posts/crater-lake.jpg" alt="Crater Lake" title="Crater Lake">{: .shadow-5 }
 <small><i>Coming up on Crater Lake on the way to summit Crater Mountain</i></small>